nanaaba-s/nanaaba-s/README.md

-- 👋 Hi, I’m Nana Aba Sagoe
+- Hi👋, I'm Nana Aba Sagoe
 - 👀 I’m interested in software engineering,Artificial intelligence and Data science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on more projects
 - 📫 How to reach me nanaabasagoe80@gmail.com

 <!---